pinefoambath/pinefoambath/README.md

 **Udacity: Google Android Basics Nanodegree Programmes**

-Learned how to create user interfaces (XML), user input, single-screen and multi-screen apps, networking using JSON and APIs, and generally how to use the Android SDK and structure code within it.
+Learned how to create user interfaces, ask for user input, make single-screen and multi-screen apps, network using JSON and APIs, and generally how to use the Android SDK and structure code within it.

 **GameDev.TV: Complete C# Unity Game Developer course**